AylaScientist/Snakemake_for_SNPs/README.md

 snakemake --cores 4 --mem_mb 40000

 ## Tutorial
+WARNING: pdf to pull
-A more detailed tutorial of how to use this workflow can be found here: [Tutorial](https://github.com/zhxiaokang/RASflow/blob/master/Tutorial.pdf)
+A more detailed tutorial of how to use this workflow can be found here: [Tutorial](https://github.com/AylaScientist/Snakemake_for_SNPs/Tutorial.pdf)

 ## Evaluation
 The pipeline for SNPs has been evaluated on 4 datasets including one model organism (human) and 2 non-model organism (Nile and Mozambique tilapias).
 To keep this repository as light as possible, the evaluation of the pipeline on real datasets is deposited here:
-WARNING: Put here the
+WARNING: Put here the link